Kent Tongue-tie Service for babies under 12 weeks

 If your milk supply has not been stimulated enough we may not be able to divide the frenulum at that visit, until your supply is built up first.
 We will help you with a feeding plan of care to achieve this.
 Sometimes mothers with nipple or tissue infections will have to wait until they are treated before their baby has a tongue-tie division.

-You should be prepared to put your baby to your breast straight after their procedure.
+Be prepared to put your baby to your breast straight after their procedure.
 Breastfeeding helps to stop the bleeding that happens immediately after the procedure.
-It gives you the opportunity to receive breastfeeding support, so you and your baby get the most out of the procedure and a feeding plan can be put in place.
+It gives you the chance to have breastfeeding support, so you and your baby get the most out of the procedure and a feeding plan can be put in place.

 If you are bottle feeding

 Continue feeding your baby using techniques discussed with your lactation specialist.
-Your baby will need to feed immediately after their procedure to help stop any bleeding, so please make sure you bring a feed to your appointment
+Your baby will need to feed immediately after their procedure to help stop any bleeding, so please make sure you bring a feed to your appointment.
+We do not have facilities to make up powdered infant formula at any of our clinics.

 All babies